ibrahim997/Javascript/Lesson 5/README.md

   ...
 Content of DIV element
 </div>
 ```
-In your Javascript code, you can access thtis <div> element using *getElementById()*, passing the required ID to the method as an argument.
+In your Javascript code, you can access this *<div>* element using *getElementById()*, passing the required ID to the method as an argument.
 ```javascript
 var myDiv = document.getElementById("div1");
 ```